BoscoCHW/MLH-Hackathon-Jupyterlab-Templatify/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MLH-Hackathon-Jupyterlab-Templatify.git/main?urlpath=lab)

-Templatify is an extension for JupyterLab that allows users to create customizable Jupyter Notebook templates based on uploaded data from a csv file to streamline their data analysis workflow.
+Templatify is an extension for JupyterLab that automatically generates codes for data analysis.
 The extension allows users to select a csv file and choose the types of data analysis that they would like to perform.
+Codes are then generated automatically in a Jupyter Notebook (.ipynb).
 These analyses can range from histograms, scatter plots, to correlation matrices.

 ## Requirements